<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/3045/where-are-we-anarchists</guid>
+<guid isPermaLink="true">https://anarchy101.org/24458/what-does-third-wave-anarchism-mean-to-you</guid>

 </item>